KeithDeSantis/Team-F-Iterations/README.md

 ## Contact For Issues

 Please contact our lead software engineer, [ahfriedman](https://github.com/ahfriedman), with any errors regarding the server.

+NOTE: The server is intentionally down at the moment, and when the application is run in offline mode it will create a local Apache Derby database on your machine.

 ## Important Files